dhivyapadmanaban/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In this study design, Mechacar data is statistically analyzed and compared against one or more competitor's comparable data.
+In this study design, MechaCar data is statistically analyzed and compared against one or more competitor's comparable data.
 This involve variety of metrics such as cost, city or highway fuel efficiency, maintenance cost or safety rating which may be of interest to potential consumers as well as AutosRU's manufacturing.

 ### Metrics